Conjoint-ly/recruitment-tasks/README.md

 1. Please describe your approach.

-2. How will you define the measure of effect of the campaign on the brand's image?
+2. How will you define the measure of effect of the campaign on the brand's awareness?

 2. What sampling scheme would you use?
 Describe it in Excel in detail.